-Sajad Ataei Azimi, MD Department of Hematology and Oncology, Faculty of Medicine, Mashhad University of Medical Sciences, Mashhad, Iran Tel: +98 51 3840 0000 Email: AtaeizzimiS@mums.ac.ir

-Keywords: Stomach neoplasms, Rhabdomyosarcoma, Immunohistochemistry, Case report being the most common soft tissue sarcoma in pediatrics.1 It is divided into four histologic formations, namely alveolar, embryonal,
+Sajad Ataei Azimi, MD Department of Hematology and Oncology, Faculty of Medicine, Mashhad University of Medical Sciences, Mashhad, Iran Tel: +98 51 3840 0000 Email: AtaeizzimiS@mums.ac.ir being the most common soft tissue sarcoma in pediatrics.
+It is divided into four histologic formations, namely alveolar, embryonal, pleomorphic, and spindle with ganglionic formation.
+Epithelioid rhabdomyosarcoma (ERMS) has been recently found and it is not to be yet included in World Health Organization classification.2